Horticulture Internships 2026

 Qualifications

-Applicants must have either completed course work or have acquired practical experience in horticulture or a related field.
-Basic gardening skills, interest in plants, and the ability to work independently are essential.
+Applicants need to have either completed course work or have acquired practical experience in horticulture or a related field.
+Basic gardening skill, interest in plants, and the ability to work independently are essential.
+Applicants must be US citizens.
+We are unable to make exceptions.

 Duties & Working Conditions

-Interns will assist staff in the development and maintenance of plant germplasm collections.
-Duties include general gardening tasks, including watering, mowing, mulching, and weeding.
-Interns also will assist with updating plant records and labels.
-Horticulture internships involve heavy lifting, repetitive tasks, and exposure to heat and humidity.
+The National Arboretum is a public garden facility.
+Interns will assist staff in the development and maintenance of the plant germplasm collections.
+Duties include general gardening tasks–including but not limited to weeding, planting, watering, mowing, mulching–and assisting staff with updating plant records and labels in collections.
+Internships will involve heavy lifting, repetitive, and exposure to extreme heat, humidity, and/or cold.

-• Asian Collections feature plants collected from the rich floras of China, Japan, and Korea.
+• Asian Collections (1 year; opportunity to combine with another position): Plants collected from the rich floras of China, Japan, and Korea.

-• Azalea Collection features cultivated azaleas in a wooded setting.
+• Azalea Collection (3–6 months): Cultivated azaleas in a native woodland setting.

-• Fern Valley Native Plant Collection features plants native to the eastern USA in woodland and meadow settings.
+• Fern Valley Native Plant Collection (1 year): Plants native to the eastern United States in woodland and meadow settings.

-• Friendship Garden is an innovative landscape that includes woody plants, perennials, ornamental grasses, and bulbs designed for year-round interest.
+• Friendship Garden (3 months; opportunity to combine with another position): Innovative landscapes that include woody plants, perennials, ornamental grasses, bulbs, and aquatics designed for year-round interest.

-• National Herb Garden is the largest designed herb garden in the nation that includes annual, perennial, and woody herbal plants.
-(1 year term)
+• National Herb Garden (1 year): Largest designed herb garden in the nation that includes annual, perennial, and woody herbal plants.

-Please send a cover letter indicating availability and interest areas, a resume, a list of references, and transcripts, if applicable, (unofficial are acceptable) via email to USNA.Internships@usda.gov.
+Send a cover letter indicating availability and interest areas, resume, the names of three references, and transcripts (unofficial are acceptable) to USNA.Internships@usda.gov.

 Download a PDF version of this page here.